astronomer/docs/astro/deployment-settings.md

 #### Manually hibernate a Deployment

-Instead of creating a regular hibernation schedule.
-You can manually hibernate a development Deployment from the Cloud UI.
+Instead of creating a regular hibernation schedule, you can manually hibernate a development Deployment from the Cloud UI.
 This is recommended if you're not sure when you'll need to use the Deployment again after hibernating it.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **More Actions** menu of the Deployment you want to update, then select **Hibernate Deployment**.
 3. Configure the manual hibernation period, then click **Confirm**.

-If you need to run a task or DAG on a Deployment that is currently in hibernation, you can also manually wake up a Deployment from hibernation before the end of its schedule.
+If you need to run a task or DAG on a Deployment that is currently in hibernation, you can manually wake up a Deployment from hibernation before the end of its schedule.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **More Actions** menu of the Deployment you want to update, then select **Wake up from Hibernation**.
-3. Select **Remove override and return to normal schedule**, then click **Confirm**.
-Alternatively, you can adjust the existing manual hibernation period if you don't immediately need to wake up the Deployment.
+3. Select one of the following options for how you want your Deployment to wake up:

+    - **Wake until further notice**: Your Deployment wakes up immediately for an indefinite period and ignores any configured hibernation schedules.
+    - **Wake until set time and date**: Specify a time that the Deployment should go back into hibernation after waking up.
+    - **Remove override and return to normal schedule**: The Deployment returns to following your configured hibernation schedules.

+4. Click **Confirm**.

 ## See also